coveo/source.coveo.com/_posts/2022-04-20-integrating-sentry-with-prefect-flows.md

 To create Sentry Terraform resources, it's important to initialize a Sentry provider.
-To do that, we internally have a shared SSM parameter available in AWS that contains a working sentry token that can be used to retrieve a terraform data object to initialize our Sentry provider.
-If such token is not available in your current infrastracture, simply create an SSM parameter and put the Sentry token in it.
-This Sentry provider will the creation of Sentry resources in the following steps.
+To do that, we internally have a shared SSM parameter available in AWS that contains a working sentry token that can be used to retrieve a Terraform data object to initialize our Sentry provider.
+If such token isn't available in your current infrastracture, simply create an SSM parameter and put the Sentry token in it.
+This provider will allow the creation of Sentry resources in the following steps.

 ```